Microsoft-Web/NodeCamp/Presentation/AzureDeployAndDebug/AzureDeployAndDebug/Demo-VSCode.md

 ﻿<a name="title" />
-# Deploying on Azure #
+# Provisioning and Deploying on Azure #

 ---
 <a name="Overview" />
 ## Overview ##

 This demo introduces how to deploy a Node.js application to Azure from GitHub.
-Additionally, **TBC**.
+Additionally, you will see how to use Node.js Azure CLI to manage your resources in Azure.

 <a id="goals" />
 ### Goals ###